davecharles/kafka_demo_docs/source/index.rst

 `Kafka 101 github project <https://github.com/davecharles/kafka_demo>`_.
 It provides a step-by-step guide to:

-- Clone the Kafka demo repo
+- Clone the Kafka 101 Github repository.
-- Using Docker Compose, spin up a local single node Kafka cluster
+- Using Docker Compose, spin up a local single node Kafka cluster.
-- Build a simple kafka publisher and consumer
+- Build a simple kafka producer and consumer for a simple "Weather Data" app.
-- Embark on an exciting journey toward commanding all things Kafka
+- Embark on an exciting journey toward commanding all things Kafka!

 Using this guide
 ----------------